instruder/Security/README.md

 tools/

-some tools for analysis vulnerability or exploit
+some tools for analysis vulnerability or exploit or find vul

 shareppt/